ryankurte/yawns/README.md

 A Next-Generation Wireless Sensor Network Simulation Engine for Wireless Sensor Network (WSN) Research and Development.

-This is designed to allow the development and evaluation of WSN operating systems, protocols, and applications in a programmable manner.
+This is designed to assist the development and evaluation of WSN operating systems, protocols, and applications in a programmable virtual environment, with a focus on replicating the radio environment of a physical environment in a virtual space.

+This project consists of two parts.
+The core simulator (ons) that manages clients and connections, simulates the medium and environment, and processes updates to the simulation environment, and libons that implements a C Language radio interface for use in the node application.

 ## Status